 For three years I followed the maple syrup industry and one of its most successful producers and entrepreneurs, Bruce Bascom.
 I happened to follow Bruce during a defining period in his career, and I followed the industry during what may have been its most dramatic year--2012, the year of the Great Canadian Syrup Heist and the warmest year in history.
 The result is The Sugar Season, published by Da Capo Press and Perseus Books.
+The Sugar Season won the Green Book Festival Award for writing about the environment and was selected as one of the best books of 2014 by the The Boston Globe.

 I have taught writing and literature at the University of Massachusetts at Amherst, Mount Holyoke College, Columbia University, and presently at Emerson College in Boston.
 In 2013 on a fellowship from the Fulbright Foundation I taught literary journalism and nonfiction writing in the U.S. Studies Center at Universidad Nacional in Bogota, Colombia.